Skip to Content

 Grade 1 Monitor

-Grade 2 Withhold dose until Grade 1 or less, then resume at same dose level or one lower dose level at the discretion of the healthcare provider
+Grade 2 Withhold until Grade 1 or less, then maintain at same dose level or consider dose reduction

 Grade 3 or 4 Permanently discontinue

-Grade 2 Withhold dose until Grade 1 or less, then reduce by one dose level
+Grade 2 Withhold until Grade 1 or less, then reduce by one dose level

 Grade 3 or 4 Permanently discontinue